1) Choose Your License

 2) Take a Driver’s Education Course

-New Jersey doesn’t have a requirement, but taking a supplemental class will help you be a better driver and may even lower your insurance rates.
+New Jersey doesn’t have a requirement for adults, but taking a supplemental class will help you be a better driver and may even lower your insurance rates.

 3) Prepare for the Test